vuongxuongminh/yii2-searchable/README.md

 \app\models\Post::makeSearchable($models);
 ```

-### Removing Records
+### Deleting Records

-To remove a record from your index, delete the model from the database:
+To delete a record from your index, delete the model from the database:

 ```php
 $post = \app\models\Post::findOne(1);